JF-Lim/MultiSTREAM/README.md

 > Resistances of active channels will be monitored for feedback control

 Monitor channels can be configured by setting the target resistance = None
-> Voltages will be set to 0 V and be excluded from feedback control
+> Voltages will be set to 0 V and channels are excluded from feedback control
 >
 > Continue being monitored and their readings logged

 Channels can be configured for a voltage ramp down by setting the target resistance = -1
 > Rampdown mode activates if all target resistances are set to either None (monitor) or -1 (ramp down)

-If any channel resistance > fail_resistance,
+If any measured resistance > fail_resistance,
-> voltages set to 0 V and channels will be permanently excluded from further feedback control, continue being monitored and their readings logged.
+> Voltages will be set to 0 V and channels are excluded from feedback control
+>
+> Continue being monitored and their readings logged

 ## Multichannel Demonstration
 The target resistances of nine channels (red) are set in one sequence